maxpaj/typescript-data-structures-and-algorithms/src/heap/README.md

 # Heap

 -   It's a binary tree
+-   Each node has a value that is greater than (max-heap) both of it's children (min-heap = lesser than)
 -   It's a complete binary tree (all levels are filled except perhaps the last level)

-- Each node has a value that is greater than (max-heap) or lesser than (min-heap) both of it's children
+## Applications

+-   Priority queues
+    -   Bandwidth management
+    -   Thread/process scheduling
+    -   Dijkstra's algorithm
+-   Heapsort

 ## Operations